neodrama/github-drama/CONTRIBUTING.md

 in github-drama.
 Everyone has a different sense of humor.
-There are plenty of "non-serious" github threads, ones where the usual github politeness gave way to reaction gifs and one-word replies, turning into something like a 4chan thread without the wit.
+There are plenty of "non-serious" github threads, ones where the usual github politeness gave way to reaction gifs and one-word replies, turning into something like a 4chan thread but less funny.

-In this repository, we'll go by the general guideline: if anyone in the thread appears to be getting really worked up about something, it should be considered for inclusion here.
+This repository follows the guideline that if anyone in the thread appears to be getting worked up about something, it can be considered for inclusion here.